-- Up to eight (8) members-at-large representing the diversity of ACFP membership Committee
+- Up to eight (8) members-at-large representing the diversity of ACFP Membership Committee

 Chairs are selected by the existing Committee Members, recommended to the Governance Advisory Committee, and approved by the Board.
 If a Chair cannot be chosen or elected by the Committee, nominations will be sought through the regular nomination process.
 Operational Committee Chairs and Members are presented to the ACFP Membership for their information at the AMM and posted on the ACFP website.

 To give all Operational Committee Members an opportunity to lead, Committee Chair terms will be for a maximum of three consecutive years based on the July 1 to June 30 term cycle.
 A Committee Member’s term supersedes their term as a Committee Chair.
 For example, if a Member is serving in their second 3-year term and they have only one year left, then their term as Chair ends when their Committee Member term ends in one year.
 If a Committee Member is starting a new 3-year term, for example, and they become Chair, they can choose to serve a maximum of three years, renewing annually their commitment as Chair through the Committee Staff Liaison.
-If a Chair decides to step down at any time, they simply advise the Committee Staff Liaison of their intent and together they work the current Committee Members to recruit for their replacement.
+If a Chair decides to step down at any time, they simply advise the Committee Staff Liaison of their intent, and together they work with the current Committee Members to recruit for their replacement.

-In addition to the membership it should be noted that the Executive Director of the ACFP is a member of all ACFP Committees without voting privileges.
+In addition to the membership, it should be noted that the Executive Director of the ACFP is a member of all ACFP Committees without voting privileges.